Separation Anxiety and Separation Anxiety Disorder

 Identify a safe place.
 Find a place at school where your child can go to reduce anxiety during stressful periods.
 Develop guidelines for appropriate use of the safe place.

-Allow the child contact with home.
+Allow your child contact with home.
 At times of stress at school, a brief phone call—a minute or two—with family may reduce separation anxiety.

 Send notes for your child to read.
-You can place a note for your child in his or her lunch box or locker.
+You can place a note for your child in their lunch box or locker.
 A quick "I love you!" on a napkin can reassure a child.

-Provide assistance to the child during interactions with peers.
-An adult's help, whether it is from a teacher or counselor, may be beneficial for both the child and his or her peers.
+Provide assistance to your child during interactions with peers.
+An adult's help, whether it is from a teacher or counselor, may be beneficial for both your child and the other children they’re interacting with.

-Reward a child's efforts.
+Reward your child's efforts.
 Just like at home, every good effort—or small step in the right direction—deserves to be praised.

 Kids with anxious or stressed parents may be more prone to separation anxiety.
-In order to help your child overcome separation anxiety disorder, you may need to take measures to become calmer and more centered yourself.
+In order to help your child ease their anxiety symptoms, you may need to take measures to become calmer and more centered yourself.

 Talk about your feelings.
 Expressing what you’re going through can be very cathartic, even if there’s nothing you can do to alter the stressful situation.